Onboard your organization

 - Ask your Docker sales representative or contact sales to get a list of Docker accounts that use an email address in your organization's domain.

 When you create an organization, you are the only owner.
-You may optionally add additional owners.
+It is optional to add additional owners.
 Owners can help you onboard and manage your organization.

 To add an owner, invite a user and assign them the owner role.
 For more details, see Invite members.